 The little port has restaurants, tavernas and small shops, and presents a stunning view from the foot of the caldera cliffs.
 Excursion boats to Oia and to the islands of Nea Kameni, Palea Kameni, and Thirasia also set off from this harbor.

-You can reach the harbor by foot and go back to Fira by the cable car (tickets cost 6 euro for adults and 3 euro for children).
+You can reach the harbour by foot and go back to Fira by the cable car (tickets cost 6 euro for adults and 3 euro for children).
 The system of the cable car was built by Evangelos Nomikos, a shipowner in 1979 who paid all the expenses.
 The cable car now belongs to the Municipality of Santorini.
 It carries about 1200 people every hour.

 Beaches in Santorini are composed of volcanic sand and pebbles, full of rugged charm and often striking landscapes.
 But they are not at all like the great, white sand beaches Greece is known for.
 The best ones accessible by car, are located at Kamari, Perissa, and Perivolos.